What Does it Take to Be a Materials Scientist?

 How Long Does it Take to Become a Materials Scientist?

-Those interested in being a Materials Scientist may also be interested in:
+Those thinking about becoming a Materials Scientist might also be interested in the following careers:

 References: